General Casorati inequalities and implications for Riemannian maps and Riemannian submersions: General Casorati inequalities and implications for horizontal distributions of Riemannian submersions

 \subsection{Implications for the horizontal distributions of Riemannian submersions from generalized Sasakian space forms}

 In this subsection, we obtain Casorati inequalities for the horizontal distributions of Riemannian submersions whose source spaces are generalized Sasakian space forms $\left( {M_1}^{m_1}\left( c_{1}, c_{2}, c_{3}\right), \phi_1, \xi_1, \eta_1, g_{1} \right)$ using the general inequalities obtained in Subsection \ref{sub_sec_4_1}.
-As corollaries of this subsection, we also obtain Casorati inequalities for Riemannian submersions whose source spaces are Sasakian, Kenmotsu, cosymplectic, and almost $C(\alpha)$ space forms.
-In this case, for any vector ${\cal Z}\in \Gamma (TM_1)$, we write
+As corollaries of this subsection, we also obtain Casorati inequalities for Riemannian submersions whose source spaces are Sasakian, Kenmotsu, cosymplectic, and almost $C(\alpha)$ space forms. \\